 M/S (McGee/Agidius): To adopt a proposed and temporary rule to clarify that currently certified teachers may add additional certificates or endorsements through the computer alternative based route.
-Motion carried 7-0.
+Motion carried 7-0, Lewis not present.

 The Board agreed, by unanimous consent, to move to the Business Affairs and Human Resources agenda at this time.